What's In My Human Feedback? Learning Interpretable Descriptions of Preference Data: Methodology: What's In My Human Feedback?

 \paragraph{Step 3: Identifying \realized.} Finally, we estimate the effect of each interpretable feature $z_j$ on preference $y$ with a logistic regression, with sigmoid function $\sigma(\cdot)$ and intercept $\alpha$\footnote{Note that we cannot be sure if these features \textit{causally} affect human preference.
 Rather, we are describing response features that \textit{correlate} with annotator choices.
 However, features need not be causal in order for models to learn them.}:

 $\beta_j$ is the coefficient of interest on feature $z_j$, $\mathbf{x}$ is a vector of controls, and we standardize $z_j$ and $\mathbf{x}$ to mean 0, std 1.
 In all of our experiments, $\mathbf{x} = \ell_\Delta$, the difference in word count between the two responses: since length is a well-known preference in many datasets \citep{singhal_long_2024}, we would like to identify the features that matter after controlling for it.
+Controlling for length is optional; without it, ``length-like'' features naturally emerge as \realized (see App.~\ref{sec:appendix_robustness}).
 The features with largest $|\beta_j|$ have the largest effects on preference; more specifically, a 1-standard deviation increase in $z_j$ multiplies the log-odds of $y$ by $\exp(\beta_j)$.
 For a more interpretable metric, we also compute $\Delta$win-rate, which is the average change in $\hat{y}$ (predicted win-rate) for positive vs.~negative values of $z_j$ while holding length constant; this is known, formally, as the \textit{average marginal effect} \citep{williams_using_2012}.